verkoder/rcv/README.md

 ```
 [ [0,4,1], [2,3,0], ... ]
 ```
+## Tips on running other elections
-#### Ballots can be different lengths w/ incomplete rankings
+• Ballots can be different lengths w/ incomplete rankings
-If you have other ballots as CSV files, just change fields to specify which fields in the CSV contain rankings.
+• If you have other ballots as CSV files, just change fields to specify which fields in the CSV contain rankings.
 Make your key of indexed candidates.
-#### Key needs to be as long as your longest ballot
+• Key needs to be as long as your longest ballot
-Currently, two fields overvote/undervote are in the key.
+• Currently, two fields overvote/undervote are in the key.
 Remove these fields from the key, and change the init value for dropped to an empty list.

-Edit or remove the ballot rules as needed.
+• Edit or remove the ballot rules as needed.